raster/mfo-static-website/pages/makers.md

 ---
 <div class="container">
 <h1>Past Maker Exhibits</h1>
-Maker Faire Orlando is back for 2021, but we have not yet started accepting maker applications.
-Check out the below exhibits from 2019 and check back to see 2021 exhibits late this summer!
+<p>Maker Faire Orlando is back for 2021, but we have not yet started accepting maker applications.</p><p>Check out the 2019 exhibits below and come back to see 2021 exhibits late this summer!</p>

 <p>Want to see all the combat robots participating in <a href="https://robotruckus.org">Robot Ruckus</a>?
 Check out out the <a href="/makers/?category=battlebot">BattleBot category</a> and the <a href="/makers/?category=combat-robots">full list of Combat Robots</a>.</p>
 </div>